AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

 Let's denote it as $Q_{\operatorname{THD}}$.

 In the case of the trimmed mean, we typically discard the same number of elements on each side.
-We can't do the same for the $Q_{\operatorname{THD}}$ because the array of order statistic weights $\{ W_{\operatorname{HD},i} \}$ is asymmetric.
+We can't do the same for $Q_{\operatorname{THD}}$ because the array of order statistic weights $\{ W_{\operatorname{HD},i} \}$ is asymmetric.
 It looks reasonable to drop the elements with the lowest weights and keep the elements with the highest weights.
-Since the weights are assigned according to the Beta distribution, the range of order statistics with the highest weight concentration could be found using the Beta distribution highest density interval.
+Since the weights are assigned according to the beta distribution, the range of order statistics with the highest weight concentration could be found using the beta distribution highest density interval.
 Thus, once we fix the proportion of dropped/kept elements, we should find the highest density interval of the given width.
 Let's denote the interval as $[L;R]$ where $R-L=D$.
-Thus, the order statistics weights for $Q_{\operatorname{THD}}$ should be defined using a part of the Beta distribution within this interval.
+Thus, the order statistics weights for $Q_{\operatorname{THD}}$ should be defined using a part of the beta distribution within this interval.
-It gives us the truncated Beta distribution $\operatorname{TBeta}(\alpha, \beta, L, R)$:
+It gives us the truncated beta distribution $\operatorname{TBeta}(\alpha, \beta, L, R)$:

 {{< imgld tbeta >}}